ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-dark-crystal-blu-ray-ultimate-book.markdown

 has_entry_page: true
 title: "Win The Dark Crystal on Blu-Ray™ and the Ultimate Visual History book of the\
   \ movie!"
-competition-description: "Calling all The Dark Crystal fans!
-Get ready to return to\
+competition-description: "<p>Calling all The Dark Crystal fans!
+Get ready to return\
-  \ the mystical world of Thrall!
-To celebrate the debut on 4K Ultra HD™ and the return\
+  \ to the mystical world of Thrall!
+To celebrate the debut on 4K Ultra HD™ and the\
-  \ on Blu-ray™ & DVD of the movie, we've managed to get our hands on 3 copies of\
+  \ return on Blu-ray™ &amp; DVD of the movie, we've managed to get our hands on 3\
-  \ the Blu-Ray™ and 3 copies of The Ultimate Visual History book of the movie!
-An\
+  \ copies of the Blu-Ray™ and 3 copies of The Ultimate Visual History book of the\
-  \ exciting time and a must have for any Dark Crystal fan!\r\n<p>Sounds good?
-You\
+  \ movie!
+An exciting time and a must have for any Dark Crystal fan!</p>\n<p>Sounds\
-  \ know what to do…</p>"
+  \ good?
+You know what to do…</p>\n"
 hero-header: "Win The Dark Crystal on Blu-ray™ and the Ultimate Visual History book\
   \ of the movie!"
 terms-confirmation: "N/A"